Williamatoli-commits/Online-Library-Management-System/README.md

 Unit: Object-Oriented Programming 1
 Language: C++

----

 ## Introduction
 This project is a simple Online Library Management System built using C++.
-It allows a user to manage books in a library by adding new books, viewing all books, searching, borrowing, returning, and removing books.
+It allows a user to :

+manage books in a library by adding new books

+ - viewing all books

+  - searching books

+  -borrowing books

+  -returning books

+ - removing books

+ - adding books

 The program runs in the console, and the main goal was to practice object-oriented programming concepts like classes, objects, and keeping code organized.

 ## Objectives
-- Practice object-oriented programming in C++
+- Put into Practice object-oriented programming in C++

 - Build a simple menu-based system for managing books

 - Learn how to store and manipulate data with classes

 - Make a program that is easy to understand and use